 What is a German Kitchen Witch?

-To get technical, the German Kitchen witches aren’t DOLLS, they are poppets.
+poppets.
 What’s the difference?
-A doll is a plaything, and a poppet is a small figure resembling a human that is used in witchcraft.
+A doll is a plaything, and a poppet is a small figure resembling a human used in witchcraft.
 But before you panic and think that all poppets are bad, remember that these are GOOD witches.
-Specifically tasked with overseeing your home and kitchen, and insuring that the bad witches can’t make mischief at your stove.
+Specifically tasked with overseeing your home and kitchen, and ensuring that the bad witches can’t make mischief at your stove.

 Kitchen Witches Duties-